Dlex925/Operation-Typhoon/README.md

 - **Left click** - To shoot using the weapon
 - **Right Click** - To use the knife - short range with 2x damage

+### All the assets from the game are original(including the music)  and have not been taken from the internet.

 ### Known bugs:

 1. Enemies sprites might stack causing lag - will be fixed when implementing a better tracking algorithm